 How to Recover Corrupt Database Table in Microsoft Access?

 When the database table gets damaged due to the situations mentioned above, and you receive Jet errors, perform the following steps to recover data from the damaged database table:

 Another way to recover a corrupt database table is that you use the Convert method.
 Consider the below mentioned steps for this method:

-Now we know that how important database table is, and there are manual and automated methods to recover it.
+Now we know that how important the database table is, and there are manual and automated methods to recover it.
 But if you delete the damaged database table without testing it, and later you found that it is not properly responding, then you will not be able to recover data.
 Therefore, in case the recovered database table does not respond well, you can recover data from the damaged database table.
-However, this time to recover data, you need to take help of the automated method for sure.
+However, this time to recover data, you need to take the help of the automated method for sure.